y-sunflower/gifing/README.md

 ![](https://github.com/y-sunflower/gifing/blob/main/img/output.gif?raw=true)

-This package offers:

-- a streamlined approach to creating GIF
-- automatic image resizing
-- ability to set a background color during resizing

 > It's a basic prototype of the functionality I envision for this tool.
 The API is still **unstable**.

 <br>